Current Vaccine Status:

 Information about the flu vaccine:

-The 2013-2014 seasonal flu vaccine protects against three influenza viruses that will be the most common during this season: influenza B viruses, influenza A (H1N1) viruses, and influenza A (H3N2) viruses.
+The 2015-2016 seasonal flu vaccine protects against four influenza viruses that will be the most common during this season: two influenza B viruses, influenza A (H1N1) virus, and influenza A (H3N2) virus.
 The viruses in the vaccine change each year based on international surveillance and scientists' estimations about which types and strains of viruses will circulate in a given year.
 About 2 weeks after vaccination, antibodies that provide protection against influenza develop in the body.
+For more information, please visit the CDC website.

 When to get vaccinated: